seemajune/js-basics-readme-v-000/README.md

 # Intro to JavaScript

 JavaScript is the de facto language of the internet.
 It's a tool that, once mastered, will allow you to interact with your users via your app in fun and interesting ways.
 It is a dynamically typed, prototypical, functional programming language.
-What that exactly means will become more apparent in class and through exposure to the language.
+What that exactly means will become more apparent in lessons and through exposure to the language.
 But here are the basics.

+## Objectives
++

 ## Overview